Acting Schools in NYC

-- With an annual enrollment of nearly 13,000 students, Pace University - New York is the largest acting school in the city.
-Located 0.9 miles from the downtown, the university's acting programs can lead to a Bachelor of Arts (BA), Bachelor of Fine Arts (BFA) or Master of Fine Arts (MFA).
+- With an annual enrollment of nearly 13,400 students, Pace University - New York is the largest acting school in the city.
+Located 2.8 miles from downtown, the university's acting programs can lead to a Bachelor of Arts (BA), Bachelor of Fine Arts (BFA) or Master of Fine Arts (MFA).

-- The New School, located 1.9 miles from the downtown, offers both BFA and MFA programs for actors and actresses in training.
+- The New School, located a half-mile from downtown, offers both BFA and MFA programs for actors and actresses in training.
 This school is the most expensive of the three profiled below.

-- The Juilliard School is the most selective of the group, only admitting 6% of nearly 2,500 applicants in 2011.
-The school is located 4.7 miles from the downtown and offers an undergraduate diploma, as well as BFA and MFA in Drama programs.
+- The Juilliard School is the most selective of the group, only admitting 7% of more than 2,700 applicants in 2019.
+The school is located 1.9 miles from downtown and offers an undergraduate diploma, as well as BFA and MFA in Drama programs.

 Comparison of Schools